apache/airavata/docs/tutorial/gateways2019_tutorial.md

 Normally we would also define the output files for this application, but for this exercise we are only interested in exploring the options available in customizing the application inputs and we won't actually run this application.
-Likewise, we'll create a dummy deployment for this application now so that we can invoke it from the Workspace Dashboard.
+We need to register a _deployment_ to be able to invoke this application.
+An application deployment includes the details of how and where an application is installed on a compute resource.
+Since we won't actually run this application, we'll just create a dummy deployment so that we can invoke it from the Workspace Dashboard.

 8. Click on the **Deployments** tab.
 9. Click on the **New Deployment** button.
 Select the first compute resource in